ahemavathy/GPTImage/README.md

-# AI Image Generation Platform
+# AI Content Generation Platform

-A comprehensive web application that combines AI-powered logo generation, image editing, and PowerPoint presentation creation using Azure OpenAI services.
-Create professional logos, edit images with AI, analyze multiple images, and generate compelling presentations - all in one platform.
+A comprehensive web application that combines AI-powered logo generation, video creation, image editing, and PowerPoint presentation creation using Azure OpenAI services.
+Create professional logos, generate videos with Sora, edit images with AI, analyze multiple images, and generate compelling presentations - all in one platform.

 ## 🚀 Features